 Our Current Topics

-P.E. and Drama will be on Mondays and Fridays this half term for both classes.
-Full school P.E. kit is required on both days.
+P.E. will be on Fridays.
+Full school P.E. kit is required on this day.

 Homework and weekly spelling lists will be given out on Fridays in children's homework books.
 These are due in the following Wednesday.